-It’s getting harder and harder to stand out.
-It’s getting harder for people to pay attention and to stop the scroll and get people to engage in what we’re doing online.
+No matter how hard we try, the reality is… it’s getting harder and harder to stand out online.
+It’s getting more challenging to have people pay attention and stop their scroll and engage in what we’re doing online.

 Your ability to present and be confident on video, when you’re speaking to people in person and to groups is directly related to your income.